Loading…

 The Reserve Bank of India has introduced guidelines for AI in financial services that mandate explainability for credit decisions, fairness auditing for automated underwriting, and human oversight requirements for high stakes financial AI applications.
 Similar frameworks are emerging in healthcare, where CDSCO is working on guidelines for AI based medical devices and diagnostic tools.

-For companies like Aptibit building AI products that serve multiple sectors, navigating this evolving landscape requires proactive engagement with regulators and a commitment to building governance capabilities into products from the ground up rather than retrofitting them later.
+For companies like Aptibit building AI products that serve multiple sectors, handling this evolving space requires proactive engagement with regulators and a commitment to building governance capabilities into products from the ground up rather than retrofitting them later.

 For our Visylix platform, this means implementing configurable privacy controls, transparent audit logging, role based access management, and bias testing for our computer vision models across diverse demographics.
 We believe that the companies setting the highest standards for responsible AI today will be the market leaders tomorrow.